solmak97/GMMReg_Extension/README.md

 ## GMM pointset registaration with encoding class scores
 This work focuses on reformulating point set registration using Gaussian Mixture Models while considering attributes associated with each point.
 Our approach introduces class score vectors as additional features to the spatial data information.
-By incorporating these attributes, we enhance the optimization pro- cess by penalizing incorrect matching terms.
+By incorporating these attributes, we enhance the optimization process by penalizing incorrect matching terms.

 ### Registration with GMMs